-Christine works to increase the number of adult sea turtles by decreasing the number of turtles dying and making sure more sea turtle babies survive.
+Christine works to increase the number of adult sea turtles by decreasing the number of turtles dying and ensuring more sea turtle babies survive.

-To do this, Christine works on nesting beaches to protect nesting mothers and their eggs from poachers and other human disturbances.
+To do this, Christine works on beaches to protect nesting mothers and their eggs from poachers and other human disturbances.

 She organizes beach cleanups with local communities to remove plastic pollution that clutters sea turtle nesting beaches.

-Found and filmed the removal of a plastic straw from a sea turtle’s nose.
-The video went viral on social media and became a catalyst for the global anti-plastic movements.
+Found a plastic straw in a sea turtle’s nose and filmed the removal of it.
+The video went viral on social media and became a catalyst for global anti-plastic movements.